samiullahsaleem/golog/README.md

 # golog

 `golog` is a lightweight, thread-safe logging library for Go, inspired by Log4j.
 It provides flexible logging with multiple log levels, structured logging, customizable output formats (text or JSON), and robust log rotation with optional compression.
-Designed for simplicity and performance, `golog` is suitable for both development and production environments.
+Designed for simplicity and performance, `golog` is ideal for both development and production environments.

 ## Features